 In the beginning of psychology, Dr. Wilhelm Wundt established a laboratory in Leipzig, Germany, in 1879 to study the human mind.
 He believed that consciousness could be broken down into thoughts, experiences, emotions, and other basic elements.
 To study the consciousness, Wundt used a process called ‘objective introspection‘, the process of objectively examining and measuring one’s own thoughts and mental activities.
 Because of his contribution, Wundt is known as the father of psychology.

-First perspective of psychology given by Edward Titchener a student of Wilhelm Wundt.
-It is Structuralism is a theory of consciousness.
+First perspective of psychology given by Edward Titchener, a student of Wilhelm Wundt.
+Structuralism is a theory of consciousness.
 Titchener gave this name structuralism because the focus of study is on the structure of the mind.
 Titchener believed that every experience could be broken down into its individual emotions and sensations.
 He gave 3 elementary states of consciousness:

 - Sensations – sights, sounds, tastes